5l1v3r1/AST-Server/README.md

 ```

 __Connections:__
-Once server is running, connect to ```127.0.0.1:5000``` (unless you have edited these values in server.py).
+Once server is running, connect to ```127.0.0.1:5000``` in a web browser (unless you have edited these values in server.py).
 Register and account.
 Log in and view your profile page for Account ID / Store # required for login.

 Server connects to:
 ```